mourjo/blog/_posts/2025-01-08-overcoming-barriers-to-entry-writing-with-obsidian.md

 ### Mermaid Diagrams

-The icing on the cake is the ability to generate Mermaid images in place and have the same exported to my blog.
+It is a super power to generate scalable [Mermaid images](https://mermaid.js.org) like this:

 ```mermaid
 pie